Condensation Completion and Defects in 2+1D Topological Orders: Example: Topological Orders

 \subsection{Bimodules Over Algebras}

-Although the algebra multiplications are trivial, we need to deal with the problem carefully due to the nontrivial associator. \begin{paragraph}{$A(H_1)$ bimodule} $A(H_1)$ bimodule category $_{A(H_1)}\mathcal{C}_{A(H_1)}\simeq \mathcal{C}$, with monoidal structure just the tensor product of $\mathcal{C}$. \end{paragraph}
+Although the algebra multiplications are trivial, we need to deal with the problem carefully due to the nontrivial associator. \begin{subsubsection}{$[\Z_1]$-bimodule} $[\Z_1]$ bimodule category $_{[\Z_1]}\mathcal{C}_{[\Z_1]}\simeq \mathcal{C}$, with monoidal structure just the tensor product of $\mathcal{C}$. \end{subsubsection}